 Taste: Glorious texture!
 Sticky honey.
 Hazelnut.
 Caramel and chocolate.
 Baking spices.
 Apple turnovers.
 That little touch of tobacco again.
 Vanilla and digestive biscuits.
 Touch of oak on the finish

-Value for Money: At £70 this is another one that certainly isn’t cheap but I can’t deny that I thoroughly enjoyed it.
+Thoughts: At £70 this is another one that certainly isn’t cheap but I can’t deny that I thoroughly enjoyed it.
 Perhaps a slight feeling that the balance between spirit character and cask finish is overly weighted towards the latter but the overall experience remains very pleasing.

 The Marsala finish dominates but the character of the grain is just about able to poke its head out from under that big blanket of a finish.
 Combines weight, bold flavour and gently warming spice to create a very comforting dram.
 Maybe lacks a little in complexity but makes up for it with sheer flavour.

 Another blend of both Single Malt and Single Pot Still, this time matured in a combination of American Oak from Kentucky and French Oak Cognac casks from the French Allary Cooperage.
 Bottled at 46% and retails for £45.